-ADOH conducted an online survey, held a large general session at the Arizona Housing Forum, and held a tribal stakeholder feedback session, and is actively soliciting written comments-10 online focus groups with 115 attendees, a large general session at the Annual Conference, an official public hearing, and actively solicited written comments.
-In addition to considering input from interested parties, the Department followeding principles in alignment with our strategic plan guided ADOH in drafting the QAP:
+ADOH conducted an online survey and will actively solicit written comments.
+There will be additional outreach before the QAP is finalized.
+10 online focus groups with 115 attendees, a large general session at the Annual Conference, an official public hearing, and actively solicited written comments.
+In addition to considering input from interested parties, the following principles guided ADOH in drafting the QAP:

 - equal distribution of resources across the state;

 - need to sustain long-term partnerships;

 - responsibility to low-income households;

 - transparency throughout the process;

 - efficient use of time for all parties; and

 - selection criteria reflecting:

 - o preservation of long-term affordability,

 - o shovel-ready housing projects,

 - o aspects already in place or within a developer's control,

 - o how proposals differ in consequential ways, and

-- o limits on incentives to make problematic choices.
+- $\,\circ\,$ limits on incentives to make problematic choices.